jiangnianshun/django-mdict/doc/doc_en/doc_index.md

 4. Duplicate mdx file names are not supported, and only one of the mdx files with the same name will be loaded.

-5. Positive search does not support fuzzy search.
+5. Fuzzy search is not supported.

 6. Wildcard search and regular search are currently not supported.